6 core SEO goals for 2025 & how to achieve them

 6 SEO goals to target in 2025

-The specific SEO goals you set should really be based on what you want to achieve.
+The specific SEO goals you set should be based on what you want to achieve.
 Because SEO is a marketing activity, this usually involves generating revenue.
 So, the goal should be derived from that.

 For that reason, I would recommend breaking your SEO goals into four categories: